kailo-beewell/kailo_beewell_dashboard_package/docs/package_maintenance.md

 When you are ready to publish a new version of this package to PyPI, these are the recommended steps you should go through.

+You should always be creating a **new version** when you push to main - or, in other words, the code in main should not include work-in-progress changes to the package.
+This likewise applies to your dashboard repositories - that you should only push to main with everything up to date (as community cloud builds based on main, and based on the kailo-beewell-dashboard package version last provided).

 1. **Test all dashboards** using the latest version of the package functions, by importing live version of package (`-e ../kailo_beewell_dashboard_package`) before proceeding
 2. **Update version number** using [Semantic Versioning](https://semver.org/spec/v2.0.0.html) in:
     * `__init__.py`